 Here is a photo of the state my water and ice dispenser is right now.
 There is mold which actually is behind the clean cup and calcium here and there.
 Boy, do I need a clean fridge water dispenser!
 So let's jump right in and start cleaning this water and ice dispenser

 Spray the Dispenser with Vinegar and Water

 Before you begin, click the lock button on your dispenser.
 If you do not click this button it will spray water on you and try to dispense ice.

-Now spray a half and half vinegar and water solution up inside and all around the unit.
+Now using a spray bottle with half and half vinegar and water solution inside and spray all around the unit.
 Make sure to spray those areas that have mold and calcium real good.

 If your unit has really bad calcium you can use a cleaner that dissolves lime deposits but keeps in mind you will need to rinse it many times with a wet clean rag or paper towels to make sure you get all the chemicals off.